edg956/config_files/bash/README.md

 ## Bash aliases and utility scripts
-Install .bash_aliases in the same directory as .bashrc
+Install .bash_aliases and the aliases folder in the same directory as .bashrc